-attention that the figures given above can be found by cutting some triangles from or adding some triangles to a rectilinear figure.
+In the following task, try to bring to the students' attention that the figures given above can be found by cutting some triangles from or adding some triangles to a rectilinear figure.
 And hence one way to calculate their area is to subtract the area of the said triangles.
 The main objective of this activity is similar to the earlier one.
-This activity will encourage students further to calculate area by counting.
+This activity will encourage students further to calculate area by counting, adding and subtracting.